itisameerkhan/reactjs-learning/004. Talk is Cheap, Show Me the Code/README.md

 **Identifying Elements**: When you update your data and React needs to re-render your list, it uses keys to match new list elements to the old ones.
 This avoids unnecessary re-rendering of elements that didn't change, thus improving performance.

 **Diffing Algorithm**: React's diffing algorithm relies on keys to identify which elements have changed and update the DOM accordingly.
 Without unique keys, React may have trouble correctly updating the real DOM.

+> **Keys Must Only Be Unique Among Siblings**

+### ⚡ Index as Keys

+React generally discourages using array indexes as keys for components because it can lead to subtle bugs and performance issues in certain scenarios.
+While using array indexes as keys might seem convenient, it can cause problems.

+### ⚡ Index as a key is an anti-pattern